holly-cummins/catastrophe-users/README.md

 ### Running the server locally (from the command line)

+This service uses the [Liberty Consul Service Discovery sample extension](https://github.com/WASdev/sample.consulservicediscovery) to register itself with a Consul server.
+Before building, clone and build that project, so that it's in the local maven repository.

 Copy `usr/servers/catastrophe-users/local-config/jpa.xml` to `usr/servers/catastrophe-users/`.
 This sets up configuration for an in-memory Derby datasource, which isn't required in Bluemix.